exp111/AimTux/README.md

 If the injection was successfull you'll see a message at the bottom saying `Successfully injected!`, however, if the message says `Injection failed`, then you've most likely done something wrong.

-Now, go back into csgo, if you're in the main menu of the game you should see the Antario banner in the top left.
+Now, go back into csgo, if you're in the main menu of the game you should see the pAste banner in the top left.

 ## Using the hack

-Now that Antario has been injected into the game, press <kbd>Insert</kbd> on your keyboard to open the hack menu (<kbd>ALT</kbd>+<kbd>I</kbd> if you're using a laptop).
+Now that pAste has been injected into the game, press <kbd>Insert</kbd> on your keyboard to open the hack menu (<kbd>ALT</kbd>+<kbd>I</kbd> if you're using a laptop).

 If you want to change skins, create and load configs or open the player list, you can find those buttons at the top of the screen.